On the Symmetric $K$-user Interference Channels with Limited Feedback: Deterministic Model

-where all the operations are performed modulo $2$ and $D$ is a $q\times q$ shift matrix.
-We assume that there is a feedback channel from the $k^{\text{th}}$ receiver to the $k^{\text{th}}$ transmitter which is of capacity $p$, and that $2p$ is an integer.
+where all the operations are performed modulo $s$. \footnote{For any prime number $s$, it holds that the equation $(s-1)x=a \mod s$ has a unique solution in $\{0,1,...,s-1\}$ and this property will be used frequently in this paper.} Also, $D$ is a $q\times q$ shift matrix.
+We assume that there is a feedback channel from the $k^{\text{th}}$ receiver to the $k^{\text{th}}$ transmitter which is of capacity $p$, and that $p$ is a multiple of $\log s$ because of using the finite field of size $s$.
 The feedback is causal and hence at time $i$ the signal received till time $i-1$ is available at each receiver for encoding and feeding back to the corresponding transmitter.
+Fig. \ref{fig:Example-det} depicts a linear deterministic IC for $n=5$ and $m=2$.
+All the transmissions $a_{i,j}$, $1\le i\le K$, $1\le j\le\max\{n,m\}$ are $s$-ary.

 For a deterministic IC, a symmetric rate $R_{sym}$ is said to be achievable if there is a strategy such that all users can get a rate $R_{sym}$.
 We further define $\alpha \triangleq m/n$ and $\beta \triangleq p/n$.